-Review, Approval or Ratification of Transactions with Related Parties and their family members, have a direct or indirect material interest.
+Review, Approval or Ratification of Transactions with Related Parties

+The Board reviews and approves all relationships and transactions in which it and its directors, director nominees and executive officers and their immediate family members, as well as holders of more than 5% of any class of its voting securities and their family members, have a direct or indirect material interest.
 In approving or rejecting such proposed relationships and transactions, the Board shall consider the relevant facts and circumstances available and deemed relevant to this determination.
 In each case, the standard applied in approving the transaction is the best interests of the Company without regard to the interests of the individual officer or director involved in the transaction.
 These procedures for reviewing and approving conflict of interest transactions are based on the Company's past practice and are not contained in any written policy.